 Massachusetts’ Comparative Fault Laws Still Apply

-For example, let us say you suffered a slip and fall accident due to a shop’s broken tiles.
-Evidence reveals the shop had broken tiles for a long enough time that they should have addressed the problem already.
-However, you were walking briskly at the time, increasing your risk of slipping.
+For example, let us say you suffered a slip and fall accident due to a shop’s broken steps.
+Evidence reveals the shop had a defective stairway for a long enough time that they should have addressed the problem already.
+However, you were walking briskly at the time, increasing your risk of tripping.
 The jury then decides you are 20 percent liable, which means you may only recover 80 percent of the settlement value.

 The other party can use weak points in your claim against you, so it would be safer to have a premises liability lawyer review everything before filing.
 Then, they can watch out for discrepancies and see that you can support your claim effectively.

 A Premises Liability Lawyer in MA Wants to Advocate for You